 Hennepin County established a funding program to advance transit-oriented development (TOD) projects that demonstrated a financial gap and an ability to proceed with funding support.

 Hennepin County selected Ehlers to analyze and underwrite funding applications to best allocate scarce public resources.
-Ehlers is highly experienced with analyzing due diligence, market trends, project costs financing options, and underwriting for housing and commercial projects throughout the region.
+Ehlers is highly experienced with analyzing due diligence, market trends, project costs financing options and underwriting for housing and commercial projects throughout the region.
 This knowledge takes the mystery out of reviewing the funding requests.
 Our financial advisors conduct detailed pro forma reviews to determine if a gap exists, the size of the gap, and to what extent a TOD funding award may move a project forward to construction.
 Working collaboratively with County staff, we identify which projects have the greatest ability to move forward while meeting program goals.

-Of note: This transaction marked the first time that a Minnesota issuer combined G.O. – supported housing revenue bonds with 4% tax credit available to issuers of private activity bonds for qualifying purposes.
+Of note: This transaction marked the first time a Minnesota issuer combined G.O. – supported housing revenue bonds with 4% tax credit available to issuers of private activity bonds for qualifying purposes.
 This allowed the CDA to combine the low interest cost of G.O.
 Bonds with the equity generated through the sale of tax credits to provide seniors with the lowest possible rents.